Aug 28, 2018

 3 mins read

 Butter has a wide variety of uses in kitchens and bakeries.

-Butterfat traps air when it’s creamed with sugar, which is what helps cakes rise.
-It also helps with developing gluten and contributes to the flavor, texture and shelf-life of your baked goods.
+Butterfat traps air when creamed with sugar, which helps cakes rise.
+It also helps with developing gluten and contributes to the flavour, texture and shelf-life of baked goods

-Always smooth and perfectly creamy, butter’s perfect melting properties mean it’s the best rich base for sauces, such as a classic béarnaise or béchamel.
+With its perfect melting properties, it provides a rich base for sauces, such as a classic béarnaise or béchamel.

-Butter creates layers and height for your baked goods, while its moisture helps your pastries stay fresh for longer.
+Butter creates layers and height for baked goods.
+Its moisture also helps pastries stay fresh for longer.